Nuitka/NUITKA-Utilities/README.md

 # NUITKA-Utilities
-A collection of scripts involving Python compilations with NUITKA
+A collection of scripts involving Python compilations with NUITKA.

 -------
-## exe-maker.py (currently tested on Windows)
+## exe-maker.py
 This script shows a GUI (using tkinter / [PySimpleGUI](https://github.com/MikeTheWatchGuy/PySimpleGUI)) to ask for a Python script name and then invokes NUITKA to generate a **standalone EXE** file from it.

 ### Features
 * sets a number of NUITKA default parameters
 * several configuration options
-* arbitrary additional NUITKA parameters
+* arbitrary additional Nuitka parameters
-* optional invocation of UPX packer for binary output
+* optional invocation of UPX packer for the created binary output folder
 * optional request to rebuild the dependency cache
-* experimental: button to remove unneeded binaries (**"skimming"**)

-### Note 1
-A central folder to merge several binary `.dist` folders is no longer supported by this script.
-Use `exe-merger.py` for this purpose - it contains all the required functiuonality.

-### Note 2
-If your program uses Tkinter, you **must check** the respective button.
-This requirement only exists on Windows platforms.

-> This script is no longer maintained.
-Please use ``exe-maker2.py`` instead - or even better: use the **user plugin** ``make-exe.py``, see below.
+* automatical use of the new dependency checker (based on [pefile](https://github.com/erocarrera/pefile)), which currently still is in experimental state.
+This feature uses a Python package to trace down binaries that are used by the script.
+Experience so far looks very promising - especially in terms of execution speed.
+* will actively suppress scanning packages that are not checkmarked.

 -----

 ## upx-packer.py
 NUITKA binary output folders tend to have sizes in excess of 60 MB.
 While this is largely irrelevant if you continue to use the compiles on the original computer, it may become an issue when distributing stuff.